 Over the years, since I started my doctoral studies in 2006, I have studied several themes that are contiguous with my current core research interests, which are citizen science, peer-to-peer networking, and co-creation.

 In my doctoral thesis, I studied three cases of collaborative research between practitioners and academics in library and information science, and I found that peer-production is a form of work that could help bridge the gap between research and practice.
 This finding has shaped the direction of my research after the Ph.D.
 Peer production is a special kind of work in which individuals act in response to their own needs and interests and in a decentralized manner.
 The attributes and organization of peer production support participatory forms of activities, which can capitalize on the wide range of creativity, interests, experience, motivation, and availability that individuals can bring.

+I am interested in the ways in which information and communication technologies (ICTs) mediate citizen science.
 Currently I study how citizens use Games with a Purpose (GWAPs) to solve scientific problems and contribute to social causes.
 Some of these games aim at integrating what humans and computers, respectively, can do well.
 In this respect, I have an interest in human computation and the design of cooperative human-machine systems.
 However, my focus is not restricted to games and I am interested in the use of digital technologies to support citizen science and processes of co-creation.